Last Updated on 27 August 2024 by Cycloscope

 21. Overnight stay in a longhouse

-Longhouses (Rumah Panjang/Rumah Betang) are the traditional houses of Borneo natives (generically called Dayaks, which includes many different ethnic groups).
-Most of these are made of timber, raised off the ground on stilts and divided into a more or less public area along one side and a row of private living areas lined along the other side.
-This allows many families to live at close quarters, usually relatives but not necessarily.
+Longhouses (Rumah Panjang/Rumah Betang) are the traditional houses of Borneo natives (generically called Dayaks, which include many different ethnic groups).
+Most of these are made of timber, raised off the ground on stilts, and divided into a more or less public area along one side and a row of private living areas lined along the other side.
+This allows many families to live in close quarters, usually relatives but not necessarily.

 Staying in one of those houses is a great way to experience the real Borneo lifestyle.
-A great area to do this are the shores of the Rajang river: the public boat does many stops at several longhouse villages where no road leads.
+A great area to do this is the shores of the Rajang River: the public boat makes many stops at several longhouse villages where no road leads.
 Just go off at one of these stops and ask around, most likely someone will be willing to make an extra few bucks, if not they will probably point you somewhere else.

 22. Kuching City